kadena-docs/kadena-docs/docs/reference/syntax.md

 ## implements

 Use the `implements` keyword to specify that a module _implements_ the specified `interface`.
-This KEYWORD requires the module to implement all of the functions, pacts, and capabilities that are specified in the interface with identical signatures, including the same argument names and declared types.
+This keyword requires the module to implement all of the functions, defpacts, and capabilities that are specified in the interface with identical signatures, including the same argument names and declared types.

-A module thus specified can be used as a [module reference](/build/pact/advanced#modrefs-and-polymorphismh83727950) for the specified interface(s).
+A module that implements an interface can be used as a [module reference](/smart-contracts/modules#module-references) for the specified interfaces.

 <!--Note that [models](/reference/property-checking) declared for the implemented interface and its members will be appended to whatever models are declared within the implementing module. -->